uvarc/rc-learning/content/courses/fortran_introduction/modules.md

 IMPLICIT NONE at the top applies throughout the module.
 All variables declared or types defined before a CONTAINS statement are global throughout the module.

-Module symbols (variables and names of routines) can be __private__ .
+Module symbols (variables and names of procedures) can be __private__ .
 You may also explicitly declare them __public__ but that is the default.
 The private and public attributes may be added to the declaration, or they may be specified separately with a list following.
-Private variables are not accessible by program units that use the module.
-Only units in the same module can access them.
+Private variables are not directly accessible by program units that use the module.
+Only procedures in the same module can access them.
+Using PRIVATE or PUBLIC as a separate statement without a list sets or resets the default and may be done only once per module.
+Public and private may only be set in the specification (interface) portion of the module, not in the procedure bodies.

+We will discuss PUBLIC and PRIVATE in more detail when we cover [classes](/courses/fortran_introduction/more_classes).

 Example:
 ```